corinnader-zz/Mailbox/readme.md

 ###Notes

-I was really strugling with this one.
+I was really struggling with this one.
 I didn't get through any of the optionals and I'm feeling really lost.

 ###Walkthrough of all user stories